ncbi/ncbi-vdb3/tests/fastq-client/README.md

 * Protocols.
 * IPC.

-This is most basic tool that will try to open a cursor on the SEQUENCE table and print out:
+This is a basic tool that will try to open a cursor on the `SEQUENCE` table and print out:
 1. `NAME`
 2. `READ`
 3. `QUALITY`
-In FASTQ format.
+in FASTQ format.